Basic Approach

 Publication of Women’s Empowerment Newsletter

-ENEOS publishes the Women’s Empowerment Newsletter for its manufacturing sites in order to make diversity, equity, and inclusion a more familiar topic to all employees.
-In fiscal 2022, the newsletter featured articles on topics such as the advancement of women in the workplace, the promotion of diversity, equity, and inclusion, and networking sessions held for female operators working at manufacturing sites.
+In order to make diversity, equity, and inclusion a more familiar topic to all employees, ENEOS sends out messages from executive management to employees and publishes the Women’s Empowerment Newsletter for its manufacturing sites, where there are few female employees.
+In fiscal 2023, the newsletter featured articles on topics such as the advancement of women in the workplace, the promotion of diversity, equity, and inclusion, and networking sessions held for female operators working at manufacturing sites.

 Engagement Survey

 ENEOS conducted an engagement survey in fiscal 2022 with the aim of improving employee engagement through the visualization and improvement of issues and problems between the company and employees.
-In this process, we also checked motivation to work and demonstrate one’s abilities, career perception, and the status of diversity, equity, and inclusion.
-Findings from the survey are now being used to consider subsequent measures.
+In fiscal 2023, we conducted a comprehensive survey from a standpoint of improving profitability.
+Through the survey, we checked motivation for work and maximization of abilities and how employees perceive their careers, and are using the findings to consider subsequent measures.
+From fiscal 2024 onward, as part of our human capital management, we plan to conduct the survey after reviewing the indicators to be checked.

-JX Nippon Oil & Gas Exploration plans to conduct an engagement survey in fiscal 2023.
+ENEOS Xplora plans to conduct an engagement survey in fiscal 2024.

-JX Metals conducted an employee awareness survey in fiscal 2022, which it will continue to conduct once every two years.
+JX Advanced Metals conducted an employee awareness survey in fiscal 2022, which it will continue to conduct once every other year.

 Work-Life Management